 Wash & clean your vehicle regularly.
 Michigan winters can be harsh on your vehicle, and so can the summers!
 While your car is made to last through all seasons in the Mitten, you can make the exterior and interior last longer and wear less quickly by washing it and keeping it clean.
 Avoid build-up of dirt or road salt, which can be corrosive to your paint over time, by going through the car wash every once and a while.
 Protect the surfaces and materials against diminishing on the inside by cleaning them with special vehicle-formulated products or by having your interior detailed.

 Buy the right kind of fuel for your vehicle.
-Filling up your gas tank with a higher octane rating fuel than required by your vehicle is a waste of money.
-Some sports cars with high compression engines often recommend using high-octane fuels to reduce engine knock.
-Check your owner’s manual first – if it calls for regular, use regular.
+Filling up your gas tank with a higher octane rating fuel than required by your vehicle, like Premium as opposed to Unleaded, is a waste of money.
+Your engine is built to run on a specific type of fuel, and by using the recommended fuel, you'll achieve the best efficiency!
+Some sports cars or performance-based vehicles with high compression engines will require Premium to avoid engine knock.
+All you have to do to figure out which fuel type is recommended is check your Owner's Manual!